Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 SNCB is the national railway company of Belgium, with services that include national (Intercity) and regional (Local) express trains.
 All SNCB trains come with both First Class and Second Class carriages.
 Belgium has one of the densest rail networks in the world.
 Seat reservations aren’t possible for any of the company's trains.

-SNCB classes from Brussels to Bruges (Brugge)
+What SNCB classes are there from Brussels to Bruges (Brugge)?

 Compare the different travel classes offered by SNCB when traveling from Brussels to Bruges (Brugge).